 If bargaining talks break down and reach an impasse, the next step is proceeding to filing for a Public Interest Commission (PIC).
-Here are a few frequently asked questions (and updates) about this process.
+Here are a few frequently asked questions about this process.

 What is a Public Interest Commission?